ibm-cloud-docs/pattern-vpc-security/whitepaper.md

 Secrets management is a way to securely store and manage API keys, certificates, user ID and password credentials, and other sensitive information with automation and integration. {{site.data.keyword.Bluemix_notm}}’s service is known as {{site.data.keyword.secrets-manager_full_notm}} and it has several key security features such as secrets lifecycle management, logging, default encryption, IAM integration, versioning.
 For more information, see [Getting started with {{site.data.keyword.secrets-manager_full_notm}}](/docs/secrets-manager?topic=secrets-manager-getting-started).

-##### Options:
-{: #secrets-management-options}
+The following **options** are available for secrets management:

  - {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.secrets-manager_full_notm}}: Automated and native secrets management solution that is fully integrated with IBM.
  - No secrets management: Never recommended again, but this might be applicable where you have a private environment that is used for noncritical dev and test and the like.
 Secrets here might possibly be embedded into applications here, if security requirements are low and cost is a factor.
  - 3rd party secrets management solution: This option might be applicable in multi-cloud situation but secrets management automation with {{site.data.keyword.Bluemix_notm}} is lost.

-##### Best practices:
-{: #secrets-management-best-practices}
+The following are **best practices:** for secrets management:

  - {{site.data.keyword.Bluemix_notm}} is focused on enterprise workloads and these workloads should always include secrets management.
  - Cloud native secrets management that provides full lifestyle capabilities and full cloud integration
  - Automated creation, rotation, revocation, and expiration of static secrets
  - Never transmit secrets via plain text.
 All should transit that uses TLS encryption.

-##### Solutioning guidance:
-{: #secrets-management-best-guidance}
+The following is **solutioning guidance** for secrets management:

  - [Managing IAM access for {{site.data.keyword.secrets-manager_full_notm}}](/docs/secrets-manager?topic=secrets-manager-iam&interface=ui)
  - [Using service endpoints to privately connect to {{site.data.keyword.secrets-manager_full_notm}}](/docs/secrets-manager?topic=secrets-manager-service-connection&interface=ui)